Effects of Heroin Use: Short-Term, Long-Term, Side Effects, and Treatment

 Many of the complications and side effects of heroin are compounded by using other substances alongside it—especially those that depress the body, such as alcohol and sedatives.
 The combined effects can lead to dangerously slow breathing, lack of oxygen to the brain, heart problems, coma, and death.

 Long-Term Effects of Heroin Use

 - Deteriorated dental health—marked by damaged teeth and gum swelling.

 - Severe constipation.

 - Increased susceptibility to disease from a diminished immune system.

 People using heroin frequently must contend with problems caused by abscesses, bacterial infections, and infections of the heart valves.
 Pregnant women who use heroin are at risk of miscarriage and place their children at risk of communicable disease, as well as of being addicted to the drug from birth.

 Additionally, someone addicted to heroin will likely experience numerous personal consequences, such as financial issues, relationship turmoil, school or employment troubles, and legal penalties.

 One of the most dangerous aspects of heroin is its ability to elicit both tolerance and physiologic dependence in the user in a short amount of time.
 Dependence is a physical phenomenon.
-When someone is gripped by a heroin dependency, they will feel uncomfortable and sick without the substance in their system.
+When someone is gripped by heroin dependency, they will feel uncomfortable and sick without the substance in their system.
 This occurs because the body has become so accustomed to the heroin that its absence is unusual.

-Dependence on heroin is further marked by the expression of withdrawal symptoms – also known as dope sickness symptoms – that can begin a few hours following the last use.
-Withdrawal symptoms of heroin can be quite severe and unpleasant to experience as they mimic many flu symptoms.
-They include:
+Dependence on heroin is further marked by the expression of heroin withdrawal symptoms—also known as dope sickness symptoms—which can begin a few hours following the last use.
+Heroin withdrawal symptoms can be quite severe and unpleasant to experience and they mimic many flu symptoms.
+Symptoms include: